hasibulhasan1542/Obsidian/Bangladesh/38 BCS.md

 6.  **Lance Naik Munshi Abdur Rouf**
 7.  **Lance Naik Nur Mohammad Sheikh**

-Of course.
-Here are the detailed answers for the remaining questions (06 to 10) from the fourth set of images, following the same structured approach.

----
 ### **Question 06**

 **(a) What is meant by human resources?
 (5)**